UmassJin/Leetcode/Design/OS_concepts/Cloud_Computing/NonSQL_Cassandra_Chord.md

    * Consistency: all nodes see same data at any time, or reads return latest written value by any client
       * When you access your bank or investment account via multiple clients (laptop, workstation, phone, tablet), you want the updates done from one client to be visible to other clients.
       * When thousands of customers are looking to book a flight, all updates from any client (e.g., book a flight) should be accessible by other clients.
-   * Availability: Reads/writes complete reliably and quickly.
+   * Availability: Reads/writes complete reliably and quickly, small latency
+      * More 500ms latency will cause 5m in Amazon
    * Partition-tolerance
       * Partitions can happen across datacenters when the Internet gets disconnected
          * Internet router outages
          * Under-sea cables cut
          * DNS not working
       * can occur within a datacenter
+   * Big Table and Spanner focus on Partition-tolerance and Consistency.
+Cassandra focus on P and Availability

    * Since partition-tolerance is essential in today’s cloud computing systems, CAP theorem implies that a system has to choose between consistency and availability
       * Cassandra
          * Eventual (weak) consistency, availability, partition-tolerance